kubernetes-sigs/cluster-api/test/infrastructure/docker/README.md

 * To be a the reference implementation of an infrastructure provider.
 * The code is highly trusted and used in testing of ClusterAPI.
 * This provider can be used as a guide for developers looking to implement their own infrastructure provider.

+## End-to-end testing

+In order to test your local changes, go to the top level directory of this project, `cluster-api/` and run `make -C test/infrastructure/docker test-e2e` to run the test suite.

+This make target will build an image based on the local source code and use that image during testing.